Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach

 \subsection{Privacy Protection-Enhanced \model}

-To further enhance the privacy protection of the proposed model, we integrate local differential privacy (LDP) by injecting Laplacian noise into client-side model parameters.
-Specifically, we experiment with five levels of noise intensity, setting the noise scale to $\delta=\{1, 2, 3, 4, 5\}$, approximating LDP settings under unit sensitivity, with injected noise levels corresponding to decreasing the privacy budget values in the range $[1, 0.2]$.
-This setup allows us to analyze the trade-off between privacy and performance under different LDP configurations.
+To further enhance the privacy protection of the proposed model, we integrate local differential privacy (LDP) by perturbing all shared parameters with Laplacian noise prior to transmission to the server.
+Specifically, we experiment with five levels of noise intensity by setting the noise scale $\delta \in \{1, 2, 3, 4, 5\}$ under unit sensitivity, which corresponds to privacy budgets $\epsilon \in \{1.0, 0.5, 0.33, 0.25, 0.2\}$.
 As shown in Table \ref{tab:performance_of_ldp}, increasing the noise intensity improves privacy protection but leads to a gradual decline in model accuracy.
 In practical deployments, a moderate noise level can serve as a balanced trade-off, providing sufficient privacy without significantly sacrificing recommendation quality.